kscharpf/RoboND-DeepLearning-Project/writeup.md

 | Batch Normalization | |

 ## Training Data Collection
 I constructed a variety of scenes within the simulation with the target hero, non-target humans, varying backgrounds, and varying elevation of the quad.
 I generally tried to collect at least 500 images from each camera for a given scene, sometimes as many as several thousand from each camera.
 From this raw data set, I downsampled to force mostly images with the target hero.
 For example, given a data set I would target that 80% of the resulting images had the hero.
 The remaining 20% of images would be randomly selected from the other images.
 After preprocessing, I used the sklearn train_test_split function to randomly allocate 80% of these images to training and 20% to validation.
 The end result after preprocessing was that I added ~4800 images to the training data set and ~1300 images to the validation data set.
+The additional source code files to assist with the data preparation process are preserve_target_ratio.py and split_train.py.

 ## Hyperparameter Selection
 The overall method of hyperparameter selection was brute force and the end result was: